Bludov (Šumperk District): Economy

 In the lowlands, corn, barley, wheat, oilseed rape, poppy, sugar beet, alfalfa and flax are grown and cattle and broilers raised.

 Bludov Spa is focused on treatment of obesity and musculoskeletal disorders, using thermal mineral water containing sulphates, chlorides and sodium.

 A quarry called Nový Lom is located on the northern outskirts of the village.
 There is occasional mining of a metamorphic rock known as bludovit, which contains rare minerals and is used decoratively.

 Vlčí Důl, a natural reservoir complex with an area of 8000 m2, is available for recreation and also serves to organize cultural and social events.

 There is a small hydroelectric plant at Habermann's Mill.

+Transport

+The I/44 road (the section from Šumperk to Zábřeh) passes through the southern part of the municipality.

+Bludov is located on the railway lines Nezamyslice–Kouty nad Desnou via Prostějov, Olomouc and Šumperk, and Šumperk–Hanušovice.

+Sights

+The Church of Saint George was built in 1837–1838.
+The current building replaced the old church built after 1588, from which the south wall was used for the new church.

+The Church of the Corpus Christi is a pilgrimage site in the woods in the northern part of the municipality.
+At the end of the 17th century, a chapel was built on the site.
+In 1720–1724, it was rebuilt into the Baroque church.
+In 1835, it was rebuilt in the Neoclassical style.

+The Bludov Chateau is a valuable castle with a natural landscape park.
+In the 1990s, it was returned to the Mornstein-Zierotin family.